haskell-tools/haskell-tools/README.md

 **[Check out our demo](http://haskelltools.org)**

-## Installation
+## Installation (last release from Hackage)

   - Make sure you have the latest [haskell-platform](https://www.haskell.org/platform/)
+  - On Linux you might need to install libz-dev and libgmp-dev (`sudo apt-get install libz-dev libgmp-dev`).
-  - Use `stack install haskell-tools-refactor` or `cabal install haskell-tools-refactor` to install the library.
+  - Use `cabal install haskell-tools-refactor` to install the library.
 Also install `haskell-tools-cli` or `haskell-tools-demo` to try the command line interface, or to setup the demo for yourself.
-    - On Windows you might have to install `old-time` with Cygwin or MinGW.

-## Installation from source
+## Installation (last build from source)

   - *Recommended*: use [stack](https://docs.haskellstack.org/en/stable/README/) for building the project
     - `stack --stack-yaml=stack-all.yaml setup`